 - Being able to connect with their doctor and healthcare practice across multiple channels

 - Being part of a transparent online community that works to retain and grow their long-term loyalty.
 One study found that “media richness had a strong, positive, and direct effect on brand loyalty”

 - Being given timely and relevant content through online outreach across social media, newsletters, and emails

 While it may seem unnecessary for healthcare providers to invest so much in their online presence, the extensive role of online activity has trained patients to trust businesses with active online platforms over those without.

 This includes clinics and the general healthcare industry.
 Millennials are actually much likelier to switch practices than previous generations, with an estimated 43% of US millennials changing doctors every few years.

-Healthcare organizations have traditionally never had to worry too much about growth: your number of patients is bottlenecked by the number of working hours in a day.
+Healthcare organizations have traditionally never had to worry too much about growth.
+Your number of patients is limited by the number of working hours in a day.
 As long as you keep a full schedule of patients, you can consider yourself a success.

-But the online world and the rise of telemedicine over the last few years has blown the roof off the growth possibilities of a local healthcare provider and healthcare practice.
-Here are some of the reasons why growth potential is much higher with telemedicine than it was before:
+But the online world and the rise of telemedicine over the last few years means that growth possibilities of a local healthcare provider and healthcare practice are endless.
+Here are some of the reasons why growth potential is much higher now with telemedicine:

 With a proper healthcare marketing strategy that aims to maximize upward growth, your clinic could multiply your overall patient count several times over.